dxwell/FAIR-Data-Assessment-Tool/readme.md

 Installation
 ------------

-Copy the file `index.html` from the html directory to a server.
+Copy the file `index.html` from the tool directory to a server.